 Publisher: Ace Books

 Source: First to Read

-I received an advance review copy of this book from First to Read.
+I received this book for free from First to Read in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.My rating:

 Set on the ragged edge of a postapocalyptic frontier, Blackwing is a gritty fantasy debut about a man’s desperate battle to survive his own dark destiny…